XRPLF/xrpl-dev-portal/content/use-cases/list-xrp-in-your-exchange.md

 `rippled` is the core peer-to-peer server that manages the XRP Ledger.

-While it isn’t required, your exchange should consider running a your own `rippled` server to be able to control the speed and reliability of your exchange’s XRP transaction processing.
+While it isn’t required, your exchange should consider running your own `rippled` server to be able to control the speed and reliability of your exchange’s XRP transaction processing.

+You can start out running one `rippled` server to support development and exploration.
+If required for your use case, you can then build up to an enterprise deployment that consists of multiple clustered servers with one private-peer validator, for example.

-Running a `rippled` server in validator mode also enables your exchange to contribute to the strength and decentralization of the XRP Ledger network.
+[Running a `rippled` server in validator mode](run-a-rippled-validator.html) enables your exchange to contribute to the strength and decentralization of the XRP Ledger network.

 <span class="use-case-step-num">{{n.next()}}</span>